irfanhakim-as/homelab-wiki/topics/omv.md

    - Name: Set a unique, descriptive name for the user (i.e. `smbuser`)
    - Groups: Expand the dropdown and select the `users` group in addition to any others you may wish to add (i.e. `_ssh`)

+### NFS Share

+> [!NOTE]
+> This part of the guide assumes that you have prepared a [shared folder](#create-shared-folder) to be used for the NFS share.

+This details how to enable NFS and set up an NFS share on the OMV server:

+1. Enable and configure the NFS service on the server:

+   - From the web interface dashboard, click the **Services** group on the left-hand side to expand it, and click the **NFS** menu option.

+   - In the **NFS** page, click the **Settings** menu option.

+   - In the NFS **Settings** form, configure the following:

+     - Enabled: Check the box to enable the NFS service
+     - **(Optional)** Versions: Expand the dropdown and explicitly select the NFS versions you wish to enable

+      Submit the form by clicking the **Save** button.

+   - If prompted to confirm and apply configuration changes made, click the **Apply** button.

+2. Create an NFS share:

+   - From the web interface dashboard, click the **Services** group on the left-hand side to expand it, and click the **NFS** menu option.

+   - In the **NFS** page, click the **Shares** menu option.

+   - In the NFS **Shares** page, click the **Create** button to create a new NFS share.

+   - In the Shares **Create** form, configure the following:

+     - Shared folder: Expand the dropdown and select the shared folder you wish to share (i.e. `merger1.share`)
+     - Client: Set a single client that is allowed to mount the NFS share (i.e. `192.168.0.106/24`)
+     - Permission: Expand the dropdown and select the intended read-write permissions (i.e. `Read/Write`)
+     - Extra options: Add additional export options for the NFS share (i.e. `no_root_squash`) or leave as default (i.e. `subtree_check,insecure`)

+      Submit the form by clicking the **Save** button.

+   - If prompted to confirm and apply configuration changes made, click the **Apply** button.

 ---